eddiemummy/Central-Tendency/README.md

 # Central-Tendency
-Calculate central tendecy (mean, median and mode)
+Calculate central tendecy (mean, median and mode) and sample variance and standard deviation